cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

     /dev/disk2

 It also says external, which is a good sign as the USB stick is external.
-Next, we need to unmoundt the device with
+Next, we need to unmount the device with

     diskutil unmountDisk /dev/diskN